Coevolution: Brood parasites

 Brood parasitism demonstrates close coevolution of host and parasite, for example in some cuckoos.
 These birds do not make their own nests, but lay their eggs in nests of other species, ejecting or killing the eggs and young of the host and thus having a strong negative impact on the host's reproductive fitness.
 Their eggs are camouflaged as eggs of their hosts, implying that hosts can distinguish their own eggs from those of intruders and are in an evolutionary arms race with the cuckoo between camouflage and recognition.
 Cuckoos are counter-adapted to host defences with features such as thickened eggshells, shorter incubation (so their young hatch first), and flat backs adapted to lift eggs out of the nest.

 Antagonistic coevolution

-Antagonistic coevolution is seen in the harvester ant species Pogonomyrmex barbatus and Pogonomyrmex rugosus, in a relationship both parasitic and mutualistic.
+Antagonistic coevolution is seen in two hybridogenic hybrid lineages related to the harvester ant species Pogonomyrmex barbatus and Pogonomyrmex rugosus, in a relationship both parasitic and mutualistic.
 The queens are unable to produce worker ants by mating with their own species.
 Only by crossbreeding can they produce workers.
 The winged females act as parasites for the males of the other species as their sperm will only produce sterile hybrids.
 But because the colonies are fully dependent on these hybrids to survive, it is also mutualistic.
 While there is no genetic exchange between the species, they are unable to evolve in a direction where they become too genetically different as this would make crossbreeding impossible.